 Pre-cooling can be optimized by stacking produce in well-ventilated pallets in the shade, allowing to remove field heat and facilitating higher respiration rates from crops before storage, which means increasing oxygen and facilitating the exit of carbon dioxide, for decelerating the ripening process which can lead to spoilage.
 Shade is a natural ally in the fight against food loss, and farmers and agribusiness can optimize temperature ranges of storage and processing facilities by constructing them in shaded areas and by painting them white to reflect the sun’s radiation.
 This will help businesses save money on their energy costs.
-FAO has a useful database of recommended storage temperatures that can be consulted in this link.
+FAO has a useful database of recommended storage temperatures.

 #3 -Transform and add value – Rapid on-farm and near-farm processing can be a way to ensure end-market for produce, while also reducing post-harvest losses at points of storage and processing.
 Processing with cold storage can improve the shelf life of highly perishable crops.
 It can also allow producers to capture better prices and margins, as they add value—for example, via washing, trimming, peeling, and packing—to raw materials.
 Mobile or pre-fabricated processing units represent a fast and affordable solution for installing processing and storage capacity at farm level.
 Additionally, introducing drying techniques at the farm level can reduce fresh fruit losses while also creating a value-added product with much higher durability and shelf-life.
 Depending on the crop, on-farm processing and selling to constant buyers have the potential to reduce post-harvest losses by as much as 80%.